-During 2015, the Company also raised a further \$4.1m through the Company's Dividend Reinvestment Policy (DRP) for existing shareholders.
+During 2016, the Company raised \$1.0m through the Company's Dividend Reinvestment Policy (DRP) for existing shareholders.

 In the future the consolidated entity would look to raise capital when an opportunity to invest in a business or company was seen as value adding relative to the current company's share price at the time of the investment.
-In light of the recent capital raising the consolidated entity is not actively pursuing additional investments in the short term as it continues to deploy the proceeds to reduce costs and maximise opportunities.
+In light of the recent capital raising in August 2015 the consolidated entity is not actively pursuing additional investments in the short term.